trim21/go-phpserialize/readme.md

 Using type is 2x faster than interface.

-In the worst condition, it will slow 8x slower.
+In the worst condition, it may be 8x slower.

 ```text
 BenchmarkMarshal_type/complex_object-16            	 2744300	       441.8 ns/op	     256 B/op	       1 allocs/op